Information for Researchers No. 8 | 17 January 2020

 Draft proposals must be submitted in English via the DFG’s elan portal by 17 June 2020 (Given the current tense situation caused by the spread of the coronavirus, the deadline is extended until 16 September 2020).

 Please note that you must be registered on the elan portal before submitting your draft proposal.
-You must register by 10 June 2020 to be able to submit a draft proposal.
+You must register by 10 June 2020 (Given the current tense situation caused by the spread of the coronavirus, the deadline is extended until 9 September 2020) to be able to submit a draft proposal.
 Confirmation of registration will generally be sent by the following working day.

 The deadline for submitting full proposals in English is 23 June 2021 (Given the current tense situation caused by the spread of the coronavirus, the deadline is extended until 8 September 2021).